Alexis Ohanian Pictures: See The Reddit Founder And Self-Professed ‘Dork’ Who Got Serena Williams Pregnant

 Ohanian and a roommate founded Reddit in 2005, and now it has reached all the way up to the No. 4 site in the United States, with 500 million visitors each month.
 Ohanian ended up selling Reddit to publishing giant Conde Nast for a reported $20 million, then left for a few years to pursue some other internet start-ups.
 He returned in 2014 to serve as the site’s chairman.

-As the Sun noted, Alexis Ohanian and Serena Williams met by chance more than a year ago and moved along quickly in the relationship.
+As The Sun noted, Alexis Ohanian and Serena Williams met by chance more than a year ago and moved along quickly in the relationship.

 “According to those in the know, Williams and Ohanian have been dating for over a year, having met ‘at a lunch’ by chance in Rome last autumn, shortly after she ended a brief dalliance with the Canadian rapper Drake (who is now seeing Jennifer Lopez, having split with Rihanna this summer, which makes him a sort of male Taylor Swift – only he gets away with it).
 This week, Ohanian proposed at the very same table, during a surprise trip to Italy.”